 Comparing Shopify vs Magento benchmarks, we looked at the median performance of stores of all sizes in all sectors, and then just larger stores (those getting more than 20,000 sessions per month).

 The headline news is that Shopify converts more visitors into customers than Magento, mainly due to better add-to-cart rate, but also slightly more efficient checkout conversion rate.

-However, since Magento stores have a larger average order (maybe because stores selling high value items are put off by Shopify’s percentage pricing) the Magento stores get more revenue per visit.
+However, since Magento stores have a larger average order value (maybe because stores selling high value items are put off by Shopify’s percentage pricing), the Magento stores get more revenue per visit.
 And it is really the higher customer lifetime value that you should care about (Shopify agrees).

 Magento stores outperform on landing page engagement and marketing, and have a significantly higher usage of product search.